pbattistella/react-native-simple-app-average-speed/README.md

-# My Universal React Project
+# Simple app in React Native for Average speed

 <p>
   <!-- iOS -->